CITF-Malaysia/citf-public/README.md

-# Open data on the National Covid-​19 Immunisation Programme (PICK) in Malaysia.
+# Open data on the National Covid-​19 Immunisation Programme (PICK) in Malaysia
 Documentation contained within subfolders.
 Powered by MySejahtera.

 **Vaccination**